bahmutov/snap-shot-core/README.md

 - `dryRun` - only show the new snapshot value, but do not save it
 - `update` - override snapshot value with the new one if there is difference
 - `ci` - the tests are running on CI, which should disallow _saving snapshots_
-- `sortSnapshots` - enable sorting snapshots by name when saving (default is true)
+- `sortSnapshots` - enable sorting snapshots by name when saving (default is false)
+- `useRelativePath` - use relative paths inside `__snapshots__` folder to recreate folder structure to mimic spec file relative path.
+Default is false.

 ```js
 // for example to use environment variables